Kuree/hgdb-debugger/README.md

 - Multiple instances view
 - Complex data type rendering

+To use the debugger, simply press <key>F5</key> and choose `HGDB debug`.
+Currently it is registered under `*.py` so only Python files can see this options.
+Feel free to send a PR if you want it supports more languages.

 Below is a quick overview of its interface

 ![Gif of hgdb-vscode](https://rawcdn.githack.com/Kuree/kratos-vscode/d0dc4e40b186297da9a419298459f4dbc2a13224/images/demo.gif)